ropensci/roweb3/content/blog/2023-05-26-r-universe-stars-4/index.md

 ---
 slug: "r-universe-stars-3-en"
-title: "Meeting the Stars of the R-Universe: PEcAn: an open source project to take care of the planet"
+title: "Meeting the Stars of the R-Universe: PEcAn, an open source project to take care of the planet"
 author:
   - Yanina Bellini Saibene
   - Alejandra Bellini